 Rémi, the repojerand Swiss army knife…

-“My name is Rémi Zanin, I am 35 years old, I am a ski instructor in winter and I work at Carmel du Reposoir in summer.
-I'm going to start my 4th season at Carmel, it's a job that fell into my lap by chance because I had been working in carpentry for around ten years and then I had the opportunity to replace a colleague who was retiring.”
+“My name is Rémi Zanin, I’m 35 years old, I’m a ski instructor in the winter and I work at the Carmel du Reposoir in the summer.
+I’m about to start my fourth season at the Carmel; it’s a job that kind of fell into my lap by chance because I’d been working in carpentry for about ten years and then I had the opportunity to replace a colleague who was retiring.”

 Picture